 Being hit by a car is an extremely traumatic event, no matter how minor or how serious the injuries are.
 In addition to the usual damages available for personal injury cases, you should also be able to collect for the emotional distress caused to you by being a pedestrian hit by a car.

-Contact a Pedestrian Accident Lawyer
+Contact a Pedestrian Accident Lawyer in Houston, TX

 At Blass Law, we know that being hit by a car can have a lasting impact on your emotional and physical health and your family’s well being.
 We know how to investigate pedestrian accidents and get compensation for all of your injuries.
-If you or a family member suffered injuries as a result of being hit by a car, you need to call the auto pedestrian accident attorneys at Blass Law.
+If you or a family member suffered injuries as a result of being hit by a car, you need to call the Houston pedestrian accident attorneys at Blass Law.
 Call (713) 225-1900 today or request a confidential case evaluation online.